AugustHuangMX/HZDDigitalGarden/content/Zero Sum Game.md

 ### Lower Bound

-Imagine that for player 1, he is a very pessimistic player, and he thinks that player 2 will always play the best response to his action.
+Imagine that for player 1, he is a very pessimistic player, and he thinks that player 2 will choose the [[Strategy]] that would give him the lowest payoff.
 So he will choose his action to maximize his minimum payoff.
-This is called the maximin strategy, that is,
+This is called the **maxmin** strategy, that is,

 $$
 min_{s^2} v^1(s^1,s^2)